YiLimath/YiLimath.github.io/_pages/agent-system/memory-management.md

 the system performs better with a memory item rather than assuming persistence is always helpful.

+## Real-world application

+In case management, short-term conversation state and durable customer records have different retention and access rules.
+A memory policy should decide what to write, how to retrieve it, how to expire it, and how to correct a stale record; storing every message is not a design.

 ## Figure

 ![Memory management pattern](/images/agent-system/09-memory-management.svg)